DanielQujun/ecdh/README.md

 # ecdh, just for learn

-Well, I made this project because find a python ecdh package is unbelievably hard:
+Well, I made this project because it is unbelievably hard to find a python ecdh package that get an ecdh key from priKey&pubKey:

 - https://github.com/pyca/cryptography/issues/4190    can't
 - https://github.com/vbwagner/ctypescrypto    can't